rd235/libpam-net/README.md

 ### Use Cases

+#### Disallowing external network access for selected users

-- **pam_newnet.so**.
-Users in the *newnet* group can log-in through a network connection (e.g. by ssh) but their processes cannot communicate with the network at all.
+Using **pam_newnet.so** users in the *newnet* group can log-in through a network connection (e.g. by ssh) but their processes cannot communicate with the network at all.
 The only interface they can see is an isolated loopback interface created at login time.
 Hence networking can only take place between processes of the same session.

+##### Segregated network namespaces for selected user

-- **pam_usernet.so**.
-The system administrator can create a network namespace for each user in the *usernet* group.
+Using **pam_usernet.so** the system administrator can create network namespaces for each user in the *usernet* group.
 Each namespace must be named after each username.

-Users will *land* in their own network namespace at login. e.g. the sysadmin can create *renzousernet*'s network namespace as follows:
+Users will *land* in their assigned network namespace at login. e.g. the sysadmin can create *renzousernet*'s network namespace as follows:

 ```
 # ip netns add renzousernet